 This absolute waterfront, historic guest house and bed and breakfast is centrally located between Eaglehawk Neck and Port Arthur on the Tasman Peninsula and overlooks the sheltered waters of Little Norfolk Bay.
-The Convict Station has been offering hospitality to travellers since the 19th century, operating as the first Pub on the Tasman Peninsula and then offering accommodation to seafarers when the jetty was the entry port to the Tasman Peninsula.
+The Convict Station has been offering hospitality to travellers since the 19th century.
+It operated as the first Pub on the Tasman Peninsula and then offered accommodation to seafarers when the jetty was the entry port to the Tasman Peninsula.

 Our climate is tempered by our proximity to the sea so winters are cool and summer temperatures are a delightful average of 25 degrees.
 Come stay in living history and soak up the beauty of the place - plan to stay at least two nights if you want to do justice to the area.

 Lorella and Lynton, your onsite resident hosts, welcome you to their home.